Growth rates of permutation classes: from countable to uncountable: Restricting to a Component

-Given a matrix $\M$ of permutation classes, its \emph{cell graph} is the graph on the vertices $\{(i,j)\st \M_{i,j}\neq\emptyset\}$ in which $(i,j)$ and $(k,\ell)$ are adjacent if the corresponding cells share either a row or a column and there are no nonempty cells between them in that row or column.
+in which $(i,j)$ and $(k,\ell)$ are adjacent if the corresponding cells share either a row or a column and there are no nonempty cells between them in that row or column.
 We further label the vertex $(i,j)$ in this graph (if such a vertex exists, as empty cells do not correspond to vertices) by the class $\M_{i,j}$.
 Figure~\ref{fig-cell-graph} shows an example.

 We say that a \emph{connected component} of the matrix $\M$ is a submatrix of $\M$ whose cells correspond to a connected component of the cell graph of $\M$.
 Given a connected component $\K$ of $\M$ and an $\M$-gridded permutation $\pi^\gridded$, we define the \emph{restriction} of $\pi^\gridded$ to $\K$ as the gridded permutation formed by the entries of $\pi^\gridded$ lying in the cells of $\K$.
 If $\C\subseteq\Grid(\M)$ is a class, $\C^\gridded$ is the set of all $\M$-griddings of members of $\C$, and $\K$ is a connected component of $\M$, then we say that the \emph{restriction} of $\C$ to $\K$ is the set of all restrictions of the gridded permutations $\pi^\gridded\in\C^\gridded$ to the cells of $\K$.